Homography package for Python¶

 Homographies can be applied directly on numpy arrays or Shapely points using

-the “call operator” (brackets), composed using *
+the “call operator” (brackets), composed using * and inverted using ~.

 This module supports basic operations, conversion methods and utilities.
 Sample usage: